 All parking spaces, parking lots, and driveways must have vehicle access from a street.

-No parking spaces or parking lots shall be located within the required minimum yard setback requirements for principal structures from access roads and property lines except that the parking of vehicles shall be allowed within driveway areas providing access to a principal structure, as long as the driveway is designed at a proper width for parking.
+No parking spaces or parking lots shall be located within the front yard for principal structures.
+Parking of vehicles shall be allowed within driveway areas providing access to a principal structure, as long as the driveway is designed at a proper width for parking.

 No parking areas, parking lots or access drives shall be located within the minimum separation area between structures.

+Parking garage entries that face a public way must be set back 60 ft. from the property line(s) abutting the public way.

 Parking.